 You've heard that “no news is good news?”
 Well, in climate science it's the converse: “good news is no news!”
 Climate alarmists and their allies in the press rarely report the good news, about reduced extreme weather, improved agricultural productivity, and a greening planet, thanks to anthropogenic CO2.

-† I'm certainly not the first person to have noticed the large divergence of reality from the predictions of Hansen et al 1988.
+† I'm certainly not the first person to have noticed the large divergence between reality and the predictions of Hansen et al 1988.
 The most complete examination was probably that of Steve McIntylre, in 2008:

 There have also been many attempts to defend Hansen et al 1988, which generally have taken the tack of pretending that “Scenario B” was the closest match to reality, instead of “Scenario A” (“business as usual”).
 The strongest is probably this one, by Nick Stokes: